Anning Smith Prall: Early public service

+Congress

 He was a delegate to the 1924 Democratic National Convention and was elected as a Democrat to the Sixty-eighth Congress to fill the vacancy caused by the death of Daniel J. Riordan.
 He was reelected to the sixty-ninth and to the four succeeding Congresses and served from November 6, 1923, to January 3, 1935.
 He was not a candidate for renomination in 1934.

 Death

 He died on July 23, 1937, and is interred at Moravian Cemetery in New Dorp, Staten Island.

 Legacy

 Intermediate school (I.S.)
 27 on Staten Island is also known as the Anning S. Prall School.
 He also served as Chairman of the FCC from March 9, 1935, to June 23, 1937.